 And yet there is hope.
 Like with the strategy above in the game of Trouble, progress is made, be it ever so slowly.
 Pray with me that my eyes would be opened and I’d be encouraged by the progress that is made.
-My Viemo is improving, even if it’s slowly.
+I am making progress in My Language, even if it’s slowly.
 I have gotten some e-mails replied to (and sorry to those of you who are still on my to-do list!).
 Just yesterday I finished watching a video series on how to reach people of another faith, something that I’ve been working on for a year.

 Thanks for your prayers and continued support and encouragement in this snail-pace marathon!